CBNT-DT: Analog-to-digital conversion

-On August 31, 2011, the date in which Canadian television stations in CRTC-designated mandatory markets transitioned from analog to digital broadcasts, the station's digital signal relocated from channel to VHF channel 8.
+On August 31, 2011, the date on which Canadian television stations in CRTC-designated mandatory markets transitioned from analog to digital broadcasts, the station's digital signal relocated from channel to VHF channel 8.

 Transmitters

 CBNT had a very large system of 89 rebroadcast transmitters, spread throughout the province of Newfoundland and Labrador.
 Due to federal funding reductions to the CBC, in April 2012, the CBC responded with substantial budget cuts, which included shutting down CBC's and Radio-Canada's remaining analog transmitters on July 31, 2012.
 None of CBC or Radio-Canada's television rebroadcasters were converted to digital.
+This left the St. John's area as the only part of the province with over-the-air coverage from CBC.
+However, few Newfoundlanders lost access to CBC programming due to the high penetration of cable and satellite.

-As a result of the closedown, some cable systems in Newfoundland and Labrador owned by EastLink replaced CBNT with CBHT-DT Halifax, due to what EastLink claimed were "technical issues" involving CBNT.
+As a result of the closedown, some of EastLink's cable systems in the Great Northern Peninsula replaced CBNT with CBHT-DT from Halifax, due to what EastLink claimed were "technical issues" involving CBNT.
 Furthermore, in most of these affected communities, high-speed broadband internet, which could be used to watch regional programming from CBNT online, is not available.